Set up Standard Interface Communication with MELFA

 -

-Protocol: Data connection
+Protocol: Data Connection

 -

-End code: 0: CR
+Packet Type: 0: CR

 -

-Assignment: COM7
+Allocation: COM7

 -

-Back Up Robot Files
+Back up Robot Program Files

 -